Our Nursery timings are as follows:

 Aims & Values

-In Nursery our aims, values and vision is that of the whole school but also we want to adopt a nursery classroom that builds a good foundation for the rest of their school life.
+In Nursery our aims, values and vision is that of the whole academy but also we want to adopt a nursery classroom that builds a good foundation for the rest of their academy life.

 We plan fun and exciting activities every day to promote and nurture the children’s natural curiosity and love for learning and finding out.
 All activities are accessed at the children’s own level and we believe every child has the right to succeed.
 The children who attend our nursery are happy and friendly, who play well together, sharing and taking turns.
 We encourage independence in many skills and help children foster an “I can” attitude.
 The classroom is a stimulating and friendly place to be, where we encourage the children to be eager, enthusiastic and willing to try new things.